 Equipment to Avoid CO Poisoning

 The best way to avoid CO poisoning?
 Using electric tools and machinery!
 At LiftOne, we offer a wide range of electric equipment that performs just as well as traditional IC equipment.
 In addition to reducing risk of CO poisoning to zero, electric forklifts offer lower operating costs and quieter operation, making them the ideal choice for indoor work.
+While these might be the benefits of electric forklifts in a warehouse, LiftOne offers many other pieces of electric equipment, including:

 If a gasoline-powered forklift is your only option, there are a few ways to reduce the risk of CO poisoning.
 Keep in mind, however, only electric equipment is capable of completely eliminating CO poisoning.
-Carbon monoxide is odor-less, color-less, and doesn’t irritate the body in an obvious way before having dangerous and potentially lethal effects.
+Carbon monoxide is odorless, color-less, and doesn’t irritate the body in an obvious way before having dangerous and potentially lethal effects.

 Take the following safety precautions if you decide to operate gas-powered equipment inside: